Canadian insurance tax guide: Are your insurance premiums tax deductible?

 Here are educational resources about home insurance and taxes:

-If you are an avid traveler, you will be pleased to learn that you can deduct a portion of travel insurance as a Medical Expense Tax Credit on your tax returns.
+If you are an avid traveller, you will be pleased to learn that you can claim a portion of your travel insurance premiums as a Medical Expense Tax Credit (METC) on your tax returns.
+This applies if 90% or more of the premiums cover eligible expenses.
+Note that only the medical coverage in a travel insurance policy qualifies.
+So, trip cancellation, baggage insurance, and other travel expenses cannot be written off.

 Learn how to deduct travel insurance from your taxes:

 Some health insurance premiums are tax deductible when claimed under the Medical Expense Tax Credit.
-If you pay for private health insurance, you can claim those expenses.
-However, group benefits paid for by your employer is not an eligible deduction.
+For example, if you pay for private health insurance, you can claim those expenses, as long as 90% or more of the premiums are for eligible medical costs.
+However, your group benefits paid for by your employer are not an eligible deduction.

 Explore our guide to health insurance and taxes: